Tag Archive for: well-being

 • STEP 3

-Revision of existing courses, development of the EU
+Revision of existing courses, development of the UE

 The steering committee proposes a new structure for the existing courses over a five-year period.
 This involves reorganizing them into a more logical sequence, with a more gradual implementation that aligns with students’ entry into hospital internships.
-In parallel with the reorganization of existing courses, new courses are proposed to complement the curriculum, such as the therapeutic communication module, divided into three progressive levels, into which the pre-existing theater workshop will be integrated.
+In addition to restructuring the existing curriculum, new courses are being proposed to round out the program, such as the therapeutic communication module, which is divided into three progressive levels and will incorporate the pre-existing theater workshop.

-• Inclusion of the EU in the curriculum of a pilot cohort
+• Incorporating the EU into the curriculum of a pilot class

-The DFGSM2 class of 2021–22 is the pilot class and marks the launch of all EU courses over the five-year program.
-In addition, a few modules are offered to DFGSM3 students to test the courses (Step 6)
+The 2021–22 DFGSM2 class is the pilot class and marks the launch of all EU courses over the 5-year program.
+In addition, a few modules are offered to DFGSM3 students to test the courses (Step 6).

 STEP 4